blukai/haste/readme.md

 # haste

-world's fastest dota 2 and deadlock replay parser. more then two times faster than comically fast.
+world's fastest dota 2 and deadlock (the game) replay parser. more then two times faster than comically fast.

 haste attempts to squeeze maximum single-core performance from the cpu, which enables efficient utilization of all cores for parsing multiple replays